Welcome to the OECD Development Centre

 The Development Centre occupies a unique place within the OECD and in the international community.
 It is a forum where countries come to share their experience of economic and social development policies.
 The Centre contributes expert analysis to the development policy debate.
 The objective is to help decision makers find policy solutions to stimulate growth and improve living conditions in developing and emerging economies.

 The creation of the OECD Development Centre was proposed by US President John F. Kennedy in an address to the Canadian Parliament in Ottawa on 17 May 1961.
-Development Centre membership is open to both OECD and non-OECD countries.
-Members set the work programme through its governing board and finance the Centre.
+Development Centre . membership is open to both OECD and non-OECD countries Members set the programme of work and budget of the OECD Development Centre through its governing board and finance the Centre.
 The Centre co-operates closely with the other parts of the OECD - particularly those also working on development - and the Development Assistance Committee (DAC).